 While I wasn’t in Niagara Falls, New York for very long (maybe for an hour) it was worth walking across the Rainbow Bridge.
 Especially when I could stop along the way and take photos.

 I spent one night in Niagara Falls, Ontario.
 I stayed at the Radisson Hotel and Suites, which was a 330-minute walk along the Niagara River to the Rainbow Bridge.
 This stay was quite nice, but it was free because I won a hotel voucher.
-There are plenty of other accommodation options in Niagara Falls, Ontario (including hostels and guesthouses) you can book here.
+There are lots of accommodation options in Niagara Falls, Ontario that you can book here.

-Have you ever walked across to another country?
+Have you ever walked across a border to another country?

 Ryan